top of page

 13. Learn a New Skill

-Whether it's teaching yourself to play a musical instrument, learning a few phrases in a new language through free apps like Duolingo, or following online cooking videos to master a new recipe, the act of learning engages your mind in a positive, forward-focused way.
+Whether it's teaching yourself to play a musical instrument, learning a few phrases in a new language through free apps like Duolingo, or following online cooking videos to master a new recipe, the act of learning and creating can ground you in the here and now, giving your mind something positive and present to focus on.

 Mindfulness & Meditation